cloudcall-fr/cloud-init-ansible/README.md

 Test locally with multipass
 ---------------------------
 1. install multipass: https://multipass.run/docs
-2. copy your custom .env.template to .env
+2. copy your custom env.template to .env
 3. cd to multipass and sh launch-ansible-vm.sh

 Requirements